awsdocs/amazon-redshift-management-guide/doc_source/jdbc20-configuration-options.md

 This parameter is optional\.

 **true**
-The IAM credentials are not cached\.
+The IAM credentials aren't cached\.

 **false**
 The IAM credentials are cached\.
 This improves performance when requests to the API gateway are throttled, for instance\.